fiduswriter/simple-datatables/README.md

 Creating your own plugin is easy.
 Just extend the DataTable object and make sure to include the mandatory `init()` method otherwise your plugin won't be called.
 This method accepts the DataTable plugin instance as the first parameter.

+If you think your plugin will benefit other users then create a pull request and I'll add it.

+#### Example
 ```javascript
 /**
  * [MY_PLUGIN_NAME description]